Tips for managing forage intake in overweight horses & ponies

 Consider replacing up to 30-50% of your horse’s hay with straw

 For some horses and ponies this can be a useful of way diluting the calorie content and may mean total intake does not to be restricted so severely.
 Any straw fed should be introduced gradually and be of good hygienic quality.
 Did you know straw can be steamed before feeding?

 Avoid long periods without forage

 - Divide hay/haylage/straw into as many small servings as possible – if your horse doesn’t have access to grazing overnight, make the last serving as late in the evening as possible

 - Try splitting rations between multiple, double-layered, small-holed haylage nets

-- Consider using a slow feeders/ nets
+- Consider using 'slow feeders'

 How much forage should I feed?

 This is a very difficult question to answer and will depend on a number of factors including how much your horse weighs, their body condition, how sensitive they are to changes in diet/ management, the nutrient content of the forage provided and whether or not they have access to grazing.
 Total daily intake should not be restricted to less than 1.5% of current bodyweight (dry matter) which equates to approximately 9kg of hay (11kg if you intend to soak it before feeding) for a 500kg horse without access to grazing.